 What sets Mighty Oaks apart from other preschools—besides the chickens—is not only my education and experience, but our impressive community resources.
-In addition to myself, the Mighty Oaks board of directors includes: David Cannon, an AMI certified Montessori school teacher/director and owner of Children’s House Montessori; Ann Summers, a Reading and Math Intervention Specialist, who serves on a committee to advise the Department of Education on measuring school readiness for preschool and kindergarten students; Emily Youngers, a SE Portland mother of two, who served as the education coordinator for ThinkFirst Oregon (a non-profit brain and spinal cord injury prevention program); Tara Carmichael, a NE Portland mother of two with a wealth knowledge and experience in art education and working with diverse populations.
+In addition to myself, the Mighty Oaks board of directors includes: David Cannon, an AMI certified Montessori school teacher/director and owner of Children’s House Montessori; Ann Summers, a Reading and Math Intervention Specialist, who serves on a committee to advise the Department of Education on measuring school readiness for preschool and kindergarten students; Emily Youngers, a SE Portland mother of two, who served as the education coordinator for ThinkFirst Oregon (a non-profit brain and spinal cord injury prevention program); Tara Carmichael, a NE Portland mother of a Mighty Oaks alum with a wealth knowledge and experience in art education and working with diverse populations.
 I am involved with PELC (the Portland Early Learning Collaborative) which serves to promote professional development and collaboration amongst early childhood educators in an effort to evaluate and improve our practices.
 I have also collaborated with various Portland elementary schools to develop a curriculum that promotes kindergarten readiness.

-Outside of teaching my hobbies include spending time with my husband while: hiking, camping, climbing trees, traveling, rooting for the portland timbers, antiquing, cooking, baking, gardening, knitting/sewing/quilting (poorly), modern homesteading, and tending to my three chickens (Dorothy, Blanche, and Rose).
+Outside of teaching my hobbies include: spending time with my husband, hiking, camping, climbing trees, traveling, rooting for the portland timbers, dancing, running, yoga, antiquing, cooking, baking, gardening, knitting/sewing/quilting (poorly), learning German, modern homesteading, and tending to my three chickens (Dorothy, Blanche, and Rose).

 Additional Certifications/Qualifications: CPR, First Aid, Food Handlers, RCAN (Reporting Child Abuse & Neglect), Oregon Criminal Background Checked, Step 11 on the Oregon Registry, Postpartum Doula (in progress), ESOL Endorsement (in progress).

 Masters of Arts in Teaching, Lewis and Clark College, Portland, OR